Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

     };
 }
 ```
-If you are thinking this is not enough you are correct.
-We still have some more work to do.
-But lets leave it at that for version one.
+If you think this is not enough, you are correct.
+We still have more work to do, but let's leave it at that for version one.
 ## Summary
-So in this initial post we have looked at a typical first attempt at a smart pointer and summarized the common problems I often see in these home grown smart pointer implementations.
+In this initial post, we have examined a typical first attempt at a smart pointer and summarized the common problems I often see in these homegrown smart pointer implementations.